CM000n/qss/README.md

 | Type:        | symbol    | string | string     | timestamps |

 ## Credits
+* First of all, thanks to all the contributors to the great [QuestDB project](https://github.com/questdb/questdb).
+Without their work, this custom component would never have been created.
-QSS was largely inspired by and based on [LTSS (Long Time State Storage)](https://github.com/freol35241/ltss) by [freol35241](https://github.com/freol35241).
+* QSS was largely inspired by and based on [LTSS (Long Time State Storage)](https://github.com/freol35241/ltss) by [freol35241](https://github.com/freol35241).
 Many thanks to [freol35241](https://github.com/freol35241) for his great work!

 ## Disclaimer
-* QSS is not an official extension of the QuestDB project and is not directly related to it.
+* QSS is not an official extension of the [QuestDB project](https://github.com/questdb/questdb) and is not directly related to it.
 * No liability is accepted for any loss of data that may occur through the use of QSS.
 Use at your own risk!